notetaking

 Our screen protector increases the friction and stroke resistance of the display, making it feel just like writing on real paper.

-Paperlike is a must for serious notetakers that want a more realistic writing experience on their iPad.
+Paperlike is a must for serious notetakers who want a more realistic writing experience on their iPad.

 Pick up a Paperlike today and get your notes in order to increase your productivity and notetaking abilities!